Khalakbinkhair/Khalakbinkhair/README.md

       </html>

-## I'm a Student

-- 🌱 I Complete Python,SQL,C,C++,java,C#,Basic HTML
+- 🌱  Complete Python,SQL,C,C++,java,C#,Basic HTML
-- 👯 I’m looking to collaborate with other content creators
+- 👯 Looking to collaborate with other content creators
 - 🌊 Love to travel and listening songs

 ### Visit: